mechawrench/wificom-update-tool/README.md

   - Exit Drive Mode by holding the C button.
   - Put the unit into bootloader mode using the option in the Settings menu.
   - Copy the UF2 file into the RPI-RP2 drive that appears.
-  - When the WiFiCom has rebooted, put it back into drive mode, and re-run the update tool with the same option as before.
+  - When the WiFiCom has rebooted, put it back into drive mode using the menu.
+If you changed the major version of CircuitPython (e.g. 8.x.x to 9.x.x), the menu will not appear and the CIRCUITPY drive will already be writeable, so skip this step.
+  - Re-run the update tool with the same option as before.
 - Wait for the update to complete.
 - Eject (safely remove) the CIRCUITPY drive from your computer.
 - Exit Drive Mode by holding the C button.